Shopify/shopify-api-js/docs/migrating-to-v6.md

    </div>

-1. `Shopify.Webhooks.Registry.getTopics` is now `shopify.webhooks.getTopicsAdded`, to indicate that it returns the topics added using either `addHttpHandler` or `addHttpHandlers`.
+1. `Shopify.Webhooks.Registry.getTopics` is now `shopify.webhooks.getTopicsAdded`, to indicate that it returns the topics added using `addHandlers`.
    <div>Before

    ```ts